-Thanks to its new laboratory biogas, the University of Hohenheim (Baden-Württemberg) shows how such facilities will in future be better designed and operated.
-Biogas facilities produce just 65 megawatts at the end of the millennium.
-They should produce almost 1000 at the end of next year.
-And the number of facilities should, after the professional association of biogas (Fachverband Biogas), spend a 2500 4000.
+Thanks to its new biogas laboratory, the University of Hohenheim (Baden-Württemberg) shows how such facilities can be better designed and operated in the future.
+The biogas plants just produced 65 megawatts at the end of the millennium.
+They should produce close to 1000 by the end of next year.
+And the number of installations should, according to the professional association of biogas (Fachverband Biogas), go from 2500 to 4000.

-Director of the National Institute of building and agricultural machinery.
-With 28 reactors, installation can test simultaneously different biomass materials with different devices and processes.
-The reactors are also filled under control of a machine and
+Director of the National Institute of Building and Agricultural Machinery.
+With 28 reactors, the installation allows simultaneous testing of different biomass materials with different devices and processes.
+The reactors are also filled under control of a machine and the

-quantity of gas produced is as it is entered automatically by a computer.
+The amount of gas produced is automatically captured by a computer.